Ylvauk/node-npm-intro/README.md

 - Use Node to work with the file system
 - Publish an npm module to the npm registry

-As a bonus, we will discuss building a basic server application from scratch using Node.

 ## Introduction